 7. Mystras, Peloponnese

 If you’re more interested in early modern than ancient history, you might be interested in visiting Mytras, or ‘Morea’, in the Peloponnese region of Greece.
-This archaeological site houses the remains of a 13th century city, which are remarkably well-preserved.
+This archaeological site houses the remains of a remarkably well-preserved 13th-century city.

 In roughly 1248-1249, William II of Villehardouin – a prince of Archaea who had taken part in the Fourth Crusade – built Mystras as a stronghold defense against the Byzantines.
 Though, soon after the castle was completed, William was taken prisoner.
 So, from 1262, Mystras became a place of shelter for the citizens of Sparta, who began building a city around it.

-The city reached its peak in 1438 when it became the capital of the Byzantine province of Despotate of the Morea – a title it held until 1460, when it was captured by the Ottoman Empire, who held the site for centuries.
+The city reached its peak in 1438 when it became the capital of the Byzantine province of Despotate of the Morea.
+It held this title until 1460, when it was seized by the Ottoman Empire.

 Likely abandoned during the 19th century, today Mystras is home to the remains of a series of Byzantine churches, a monastery, and the ruins of a castle, roads, and fortress walls – all of which are set against a magnificent landscape.
 During its time as an active city, many of the structures here were considered some of the most impressive architectural works of their times, so-called the ‘wonders of Morea’.